 The process of metamorphosis is familiar to all of us.
-The caterpillar or larva hides inside the cocoon, transforms itself into a butterfly or a moth and flies away.
+The caterpillar or larva hides inside the cocoon transforms itself into a butterfly or a moth and fly away.

 That process determines the butterfly’s future.
 If the process is interrupted or disturbed, the butterfly will never fly.